Aerolab/youtube-tv/README.md

 Since we are going to be building two apps (a desktop app and a mobile app), it’s better if we get the boring HTML+CSS part out of the way, so we can concentrate on the Javascript part of the equation.

-Download the base files for the project from [https://github.com/Aerolab/youtube-tv](https://github.com/Aerolab/youtube-tv) , create a project folder and put all the files from the zip there.
+**Download the files from [https://github.com/Aerolab/youtube-tv/blob/master/assets/basics.zip](https://github.com/Aerolab/youtube-tv/blob/master/assets/basics.zip?raw=true) and put them in a new folder**.
 You can name the project folder youtube-tv or whatever you want.
 The folder should look like this:

 ```
 - index.html   // This is the starting point for our desktop app